Margot Robbie shares the one ‘shot’ Martin Scorsese thinks makes a good movie ‘great’

 “I’ve told so many directors since that Martin Scorsese says every great movie has a stairwell shot, so get the stairs in there.”

-Robbie also said that the free-spirited “tone” of the film’s production made it “a bit of a free for all”.
+Deadline reports that Robbie said the free-spirited “tone” of the film’s production made it “a bit of a free for all”.

 “It was like the crazier you are, the more Marty will like it – and the more screen time you’re going to get,” she explained.